Baby You Can Drive My Car Because You Don’t Have One

 For the average American, not much.

-So even if you work for someone else, act as if your future only depends on your own actions.
+So even if you work for someone else, act as if your future depends only on your actions.
 No employer cares about you after your labor is no longer needed.
 Or, as they say in the movies, “Don’t let the door hit you in the ass on the way out.”

 Previous articleAn Overdue Parody on Capitalism or How Did Trump Become a Billionaire?